-A three-bedroom penthouse apartment inside East London’s Atlas Building.
-It has impressive London views from the wrap-around terrace, and interiors designed by design studio Angel O’Donnell.
+A three-bedroom penthouse apartment and modern home (opens in new tab) inside East London's Atlas Building.
+It has impressive London views from the wrap-around terrace, and interiors designed by design studio Angel O'Donnell (opens in new tab).

 Taking inspiration from the building’s prominence on the London skyline, together with the client’s love of art deco, the designers at Angel O'Donnell sought to bring a sense of glamour to East London’s newest skyscraper whilst embracing the essence and character of the neighbourhood.